frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/web-page.md

 <!-- add-breadcrumbs -->
 # Web Page

-Static Content like your Home Page, About Us, Contact Us, Terms pages can be created using the Web Page.
+**Static Content like your Home Page, About Us, Contact Us, Terms pages can be created using the Web Page.**

+To access Web Page go to:

+> Home > Website > Web Page

 ## 1. How to create a Web Page

-1. Go to **Website > Web Page > New**
+1. Click on New.
 1. Enter a Title and add content in Main Section.
-The route will auto generated but you can change it if you want.
+The route will auto generated but you can change it.
 1. Click on Save.
+1. The web page will be published only when **Published** is ticked.

 ![New Web Page](/docs/assets/img/website/new-web-page.png)
 *New Web Page*

-View your Web Page by clicking on **See on Website** in the sidebar.
+View your Web Page by clicking on **See on Website** in the side bar.

 ![Web Page](/docs/assets/img/website/web-page.png)
 *Web Page*